Buddha’s Hand Citron Tree

 Rootstock Description: Flying Dragon is a hardy and very dwarfing rootstock for Citrus that induces very early flowering and fruit production.
 Trees grown on Flying Dragon will rarely exceed 5 ft. in height and will often produce fruit the year they are planted.

-Hardiness: We recommend bringing Buddha’s Hand Citron to a well-lit and protected location in late fall before hard frosts occur.
+Hardiness: Hardy to around 25° F. We recommend bringing into a well-lit and protected location in late fall before hard frosts occur.

 Bearing Age: 1-2 years after planting

 Fruit Skin: Yellow

 Bloom Time: Winter and spring

 Yield: 20+ fruit

 Care: Fertilize with citrus mix 3-4 times per year with typical applications in late winter (Jan-Feb), late spring (May-June) and early fall (Sept-Oct).